BuildIt-lang/d2x/README.md

-## X-Ray
+## D2X

-A portable and customizable debugging framework for DSLs.
+An eXtensible conteXtual Debugger for modern DSLs